whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.

 ## Changelog
+October 28, 2019
+- Added a simplified and minimum patch of the touchpad code in ACPI: SSDT-I2Cx_USTP.dsl.

 October 26, 2019
 - Update bluetooth kexts: BrcmPatchRAM2, BrcmPatchRAM3, BrcmFirmwareData, BrcmFirmwareRepo, BrcmBluetoothInjector.kext.